 According to the Center for American Women and Politics[vi]

 - Of the 100 members of the U.S. Senate, there is one Black woman.

 - Of the 435 members of the U.S. House of Representatives, 22 are Black women.
 In addition, two Black women non-voting delegates serve in Congress, representing the District of Columbia and the U.S. Virgin Islands.

-- Of the 74 women serving in a statewide elected office, two are Black.
+- Of the 74 women serving in a statewide elected office, four are Black.

 - Of the 1,875 women serving nationwide as state legislators, 275 are Black.
 (As of 12/31/18)